 The Sailing Club also leases an area to the south of the car park for dry boat store for sailing boats, located in the adjacent car park.
-This area has recently been upgraded as part of the broader car parking improvements at Point Bunbury and will continue to be made available.
+This area has recently been upgraded as part of the broader car parking improvements at Point Bunbury and will continue to be made available by boat owners to store their boats in the area between November and April.

-Image 6.
-Opportunity to integrate the new building with the landscape setting.
+Opportunity to integrate the new building with the Image 6. landscape setting.